dfilatov/lrt/README.md

 ```

 ### Chunk scheduler
 Chunk scheduler is utilized internally to schedule execution of the next chunk of units.
+Built-in options:
-By default (without specifying corresponding option) LRT tries to detect the best available option for the current environment.
-In browsers any of `requestIdleCallback` or `requestAnimationFrame` will be used depending on their availability, or `setImmediate` inside NodeJS.
-If nothing suitable is available then regular `setTimeout` is used as a fallback.
-Also you can pass your own implementation of scheduler.
+  * `'auto'` (by default) LRT will try to detect the best available option for your current environment.
+In browsers any of `'idleCallback'` or `'animationFrame'` option will be used depending on their availability, or `'immediate'` inside NodeJS.
+If nothing suitable is available, `'timeout'` option will be used as a fallback.
+  * `'idleCallback'` LRT will try to use [Background Tasks API](https://developer.mozilla.org/en-US/docs/Web/API/Background_Tasks_API).
+If it's not available, `'timeout'` option will be used as a fallback.
+  * `'animationFrame'` LRT will try to use [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestAnimationFrame).
+If your tasks need to change the DOM, you should use it instead `'auto'` or `'idleCallback'`.
+If it's not available, `'timeout'` option will be used as a fallback.
+  * `'immediate'` LRT will try to use [setImmediate](https://developer.mozilla.org/en-US/docs/Web/API/Window/setImmediate).
+If it's not available, `'timeout'` option will be used as a fallback.
+  * `'timeout'` LRT will use [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) with zero delay.

+Also you can specify your own implementation of scheduler.

 #### Custom chunk scheduler
 Custom scheduler should implement two methods:
-  * `request(fn)` (required) accepts function `fn` and returns `token` for possible aborting via `clear` method (if it is specified)
+  * `request(fn)` (required) Accepts function `fn` and returns `token` for possible aborting via `clear` method (if it is specified)
-  * `cancel(token)` (optional) accepts `token` and cancels scheduling
+  * `cancel(token)` (optional) Accepts `token` and cancels scheduling

 For example, let's implement scheduler which runs next chunk of units in ~100 milliseconds after previous chunk has ended
 ```ts